 The container can be placed directly on the page, or may be placed within another grid or container element.

-When a container element is dropped on a page, it will appear as an empty box that spans 100% of the width of the page (or its parent grid or container.)
+When a container element is dropped on a page, it will appear as an empty box that spans 100% of the max-width of the page (or its parent grid or container.)

 Editing a Container

 A container itself is just an empty element.
-Once placed on the stage, other elements such a text and videos can be placed inside the container by dragging and dropping.
+Once placed on the stage, other elements such as text and videos can be placed inside the container by dragging and dropping.
+You can also add an image to a container to have a background image for the section of content.

 The container itself can be styled using the right toolbar control panels.
 You can use these panels to set a container's colors, stroke, dimensions, and so on.